ZerioDev/Music-bot/README.md

 ### 📑 Installation
 To use the project correctly you will need some tools.

-WARNING: You MUST use Node.js version 18.17 or greater; otherwise, you will encounter major compatibility issues.
+WARNING: You MUST use Node.js version under 18.17, otherwise, you will encounter major compatibility issues.

 [FFmpeg](https://www.ffmpeg.org) to process audio

-[Node JS](https://nodejs.org/en/) (v18.17) or newer for environment
+[Node JS](https://nodejs.org/en/) (v18.17) or older for environment

 [yarn](https://yarnpkg.com/getting-started/usage) for package management